-This article first appeared in the Christian Research Journal, volume 27, number 1 (2004).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This review first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 27, number 01 (2004).
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/

 Abortion advocates contend that the Bible is silent on abortion and that none of the biblical passages cited by pro‐life advocates actually say the unborn are human.
 Are we to conclude from this alleged silence that elective abortion is morally permitted?
 There are good reasons to say no. First, the Bible’s lack of explicit prohibitions against abortion does not mean that it condones the practice; instead, Scripture writers did not believe prohibitions against abortion were necessary because neither the Hebrews of the Old Testament nor the Christians of the New Testament were likely to kill their unborn children.
 Second, the Bible need not explicitly say elective abortion is wrong before we can know that it’s wrong.
 The Bible affirms that all humans are valuable because they bear God’s image.
 Science clearly demonstrates that the unborn are unquestionably human from the earliest stages of development.
 Biblical commands against the unjust taking of human life, therefore, apply to the unborn as they do other human beings.
 Third, abortion advocates cannot account for basic human equality.
 If humans are valuable only because of some acquired property such as self‐awareness, then it follows that since this acquired property comes in varying degrees, basic human rights also come in varying degrees.
 It’s far more reasonable theologically to argue that although humans differ immensely in their respective degrees of development, they are nonetheless equally valuable because they have in common a nature made in the image of God.